-This Group SFCR covers the year to 31 December 2022.
+This Group SFCR covers the year to 31 December 2023.

 The Group's reporting currency for both IFRS and SII is Pounds Sterling.
-The QRTs in Appendix F.1 are presented in £k.
+The QRTs in Appendix F.1 are presented in $\pounds$ .
 Figures presented in the tables contained within this report may not add up to the totals and subtotals presented due to rounding.

-The majority of the financial information in Section A is taken from UGP's financial statements which are presented in the UGP 2022 Annual Report and which are prepared on a UK-adopted IFRS basis.
-The UGP 2022 Annual Report was approved and signed by the Board on 20 April 2023.
+The majority of the financial information in Section A is taken from UGP's financial statements which are presented in the UGP 2023 Annual Report and which are prepared on a UK-adopted IFRS basis.
+The UGP 2023 Annual Report was approved and signed by the Board on 19 April 2024.
+The IFRS 2022 comparatives have been restated, where applicable, for the adoption of IFRS 17 'Insurance Contracts'.